One of the ways to handle strings in C++ is through what are called null-terminated strings.

 For example, the string "Hello"

-in memory would be represented as:
+in memory would be represented like this:

 ['H', 'e', 'l', 'l', 'o', '\0']